Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 • Unhandled None geometries triggering topology validation crashes

-Step 1: Define Strict Flattening Boundaries and Type Rules Jump to heading
+Step 1 — Configure Flattening Boundaries and Type Rules Jump to heading

-Begin by isolating the flattening configuration from execution logic.
-A minimal, reproducible configuration establishes maximum recursion depth, coordinate precision thresholds, and explicit type mapping.
-This prevents unbounded traversal of vendor metadata and ensures consistent column naming.
+Isolate the flattening configuration from execution logic.
+A minimal, reproducible config establishes maximum recursion depth, coordinate precision, and explicit type mapping.
+This prevents unbounded traversal of vendor metadata and guarantees consistent column naming across runs.

 python